ryotsu/time.gif/README.md

 # time.gif

-A GIF that shows the current time in UTC
+A GIF that shows the local time based on the IP address.

 ![Time](https://gif.kochika.me/time.gif)